wix/Detox/docs/Guide.Migration.md

 This is not a breaking change yet, but starting from `detox@12.1.0` you'll start seeing warnings like:

 ```
-WARN:  [test.js] Deprecation warning: "file" and "specs" support will be dropped in the next Detox version.
+detox[21201] WARN:  [deprecation.js] Beware: -f, --file will be removed in the next version of Detox.
-WARN:  [test.js] Please edit your package.json according to the migration guide: https://wix.to/I0DOAK0
+detox[21201] WARN:  [deprecation.js] See the migration guide: https://wix.to/I0DOAK0
 ```

 In the next major version `--file` and `--specs` will be treated as unknown arguments and therefore passed as-is to your appropriate test runner.
+That allows to avoid name conflict with the respective `--file` option in Mocha runner itself and other potential collisions.

 So, if you have been using CLI arguments like `--file e2e` or `--specs e2e`, please drop the preceding `--file` and `--specs`, so that: